 1. <https://news.ycombinator.com/item?id=46735616>

-tracker1 | an hour ago
+tracker1 | a month ago

 It's also a single, self-updating executable and includes a lot in the box.
 Including SQLite3.

-raphaelmolly8 | 5 hours ago
+raphaelmolly8 | a month ago

 What I find most interesting is the UEFI services binding approach.
 Rather than trying to abstract away the hardware, it exposes the raw EFI protocols (GraphicsOutput, SimpleFileSystem, etc.) directly to JS.
 That's a much more pragmatic design than trying to build a full HAL — you get to prototype UEFI applications rapidly while keeping the escape hatch to C for anything performance-critical.